833-483-7477

 How to Recover From Food Poisoning

 Once you’ve determined you have food poisoning, you can start figuring out how to treat the illness.
-In most cases of food poisoning, you won’t be able to do much about the sickness and you’ll naturally start feeling better within a matter of days.
-During this time, you should do your best to rest, relax and drink plenty of fluids to help your body recover.
+In most cases of foodborne illness, you won’t be able to do much about the sickness and you’ll naturally start feeling better within a matter of days.

-As long as your food poisoning side effects are not severe, you should be able to simply monitor your symptoms and allow nature to run its course.
-In fact, you’ll want to avoid taking any over-the-counter medications for diarrhea because the diarrhea is helping to clear your system of whatever is making you sick.
-If your food poisoning is from a virus, taking medication won’t help you either.
+You’ll want to avoid taking any over-the-counter medications for diarrhea because the diarrhea helps to clear your system of whatever is making you sick.
+If your foodborne illness is from a virus, taking medication to treat diarrhea won’t help you either.

-However, more serious cases of food poisoning may require professional medical attention and specific prescriptions or antibiotics to prevent any further complications.
 Contact your doctor if your vomiting or diarrhea persists for more than three days, you have an exceptionally high fever or you experience any weakness or tingling in your arms.

 Most importantly, your main job will be drinking plenty of fluids.
 Taking in fluids throughout the day will help prevent dehydration, which can be a side effect of prolonged diarrhea or vomiting.
 Staying hydrated is key to overcoming food poisoning because your body needs enough fluids to function properly and heal itself.